Bursary information for students aged 19+

 Fieldtrips and residential visits

-You may be entitled to some help toward the cost of fieldtrips or residential visits.
+You may request help towards the cost of fieldtrips or residential visits.

-You will need to apply in writing, to Student Funding, giving details of the trip (where, when and overall cost) and what it you think you will gain from it.
+You will need to apply in writing, to Student Funding, giving details of the trip (where, when and overall cost), what you think you will gain from it as well as your financial need.

 You won’t be entitled to funding for trips deemed compulsory for your course, and can’t apply for more funding until after October half-term.